 One of the best books I've read in a long time.
 A Must Read.

+The book is very well written, there are many facts but it still flows like a story.
+The structure of Pessimism and Hope chapters gives the book a balance, where the often grim reality in the Pessimism Chapters is tempered by the Chapters of Hope, with their suggestions for solutions.
 I learnt a lot of things that I had not known before.
 The biggest takeaway was the understanding that we live on a very complex and beautiful planet that needs a lot more nurturing than we are giving it today.
 The sooner we start fixing it, the less severe will the impacts be on us.

 Paul Behrens has written the perfect book for those of us who feel that climate change is too overwhelming to contemplate, that climate science is too difficult to comprehend, that we have no power to make a difference.
 In chapters that clearly explain our situation and set out best and worst scenarios, he gives us not only the tools to understand but the incentive to make the changes we so urgently need to make.
 The Best of Times, The Worst of Times is an engaging, informative, and powerful call for action and hope.
 It is a book to read, share, and highly recommend.